jsmithdefense/jsmithdefense/README.md

 ---

 ### Areas of Focus
-- Alert triage and validation
-- Incident assessment
-- Endpoint, identity, network, and cloud telemetry correlation
+- Triage and deep investigation of security alerts across endpoint, identity, and cloud logs
+- Correlating telemetry to understand scope, intent, and real impact
-- Vulnerability assessment and attack surface reduction
+- Finding misconfigurations and reducing attack surface (especially in Azure)
-- Clear documentation to support defensible escalation or closure
+- Writing clear, defensible notes that explain why something was escalated or closed

 ### Tools & Technologies